Frequently Asked Questions (FAQ's)

 Yes.
 All credit courses adhere to the Ontario Ministry of Education curriculum expectations and are delivered by certified teachers registered with the Ontario College of Teachers.
 Summer school courses are viewed the same as those delivered during the school year.

-Can I take more than 1 course (eg. 1 eLearning and 1 accelerated course)?
+Can I take more than 1 course at the same time (eg. 1 eLearning and 1 accelerated course)?

-Students can only take one course at a time during each semester.
-Students cannot combine eLearning/Full Credit courses or Credit Recovery with other modes of delivery such as Learn@Home or Co-op in the same semester.
+Due to the condensed nature of summer school classes, students can only take one course at a time during each semester.
+This means students cannot combine July eLearning, In-person Full Credit courses or Credit Recovery at the same time.

 I have found a Co-op placement but it is outside of Durham Region – is that okay?